 Before the procedure, a local anesthetic is used to numb the surgical area.
-Typically, little to no discomfort is felt as your periodontist reshapes the gum and bone tissue to expose more structure of the damaged tooth.
+Typically, little to no discomfort is felt as your periodontics expert reshapes the gum and bone tissue to expose more structure to the damaged tooth.

 Is Crown lengthening really necessary?